 AUTH – Authentication exchange

-An AUTH Packet is the sent from Client to Server or Server to Client as part of the authentication exchange.
+An AUTH Packet is sent from Client to Server or Server to Client as part of the authentication exchange.
 This allows for challenge / response authentication.
 The AUTH packet MUST be sent after a CONNECT Packet and before a CONNACK Packet.

 Fixed header